palliative medicine team

-Melissa completed undergraduate work in Psychology at Mary Baldwin College, and received her Master of Social Work degree at Virginia Commonwealth University and a Certificate in Aging Studies through the VCU Graduate School of Gerontology in 1993.
+Melissa completed undergraduate work in sychology at Mary Baldwin College, and received her Master of Social Work degree at Virginia Commonwealth University and a Certificate in Aging Studies through the VCU Graduate School of Gerontology in 1993.
 She is certified as an Advanced Hospice and Palliative Social Worker.
 She has worked with Bon Secours Palliative Medicine since 2005.

 Kerri obtained her Bachelor of Fine Arts degree from Virginia Commonwealth University in 1996.
 She completed her nursing training at Bon Secours Memorial College of Nursing in 2010.
 A yoga instructor since 1998, she holds special certifications to instruct patients in non-pharmacological techniques that promote symptom relief and emotional well-being.
-Palliative care has been a long time interest of Kerri’s and she is pleased to have joined the Bon Secours Palliative Medicine team in March 2013.
+Palliative care has been a long-time interest of Kerri’s, and she is pleased to have joined the Bon Secours Palliative Medicine team in March 2013.

 Aimee graduated from the Bon Secours Memorial College of nursing in 2005 and received her Bachelor of Science in nursing from Virginia Commonwealth University in 2009.
 Aimee has several years of experience in Neuro Critical Care, and has specialized training in bio feedback and stress reduction techniques.
 She has been involved in various nursing education programs designed to enhance communication with patients and promote compassionate care, which led to her interest in palliative care.
 Aimee joined Bon Secours Palliative Medicine in July 2012.

-Brenda earned her Licensed Practical Nurse degree in 1997 in Buffalo, NY.
-After graduation she moved to Virginia and worked in a variety of settings, most extensively in long term care, where she found her passion for palliative care.
+Brenda earned her licensed practical nurse degree in 1997 in Buffalo, N.Y.
+After graduation she moved to Virginia and worked in a variety of settings, most extensively in long-term care, where she found her passion for palliative care.
 Brenda joined Bon Secours Palliative Medicine in March 2013.

-Hope obtained her nursing degree from Riverside School of Professional Nursing in Newport News, VA in 1994.
+Hope obtained her nursing degree from Riverside School of Professional Nursing in Newport News, Va., in 1994.
 During her 19 years in clinical nursing, she worked in neonatology, oncology, and hospice before transitioning to inpatient palliative care in 2005.
 Hope joined Bon Secours Palliative Medicine in October 2013.